DNA64/winclassic/README.md

 Make sure you download the file that matches your systems region and configuration (NAND or USB).

-You'll also need a copy of Windows 3.11, Obviously for legal reasons I cannot link to these, so you'll have to find those on your own.
-Windows 3.11 comes on six 1.44mb floppy disks.
+You'll also need a copy of Windows 3.x, Obviously for legal reasons I cannot link to these, so you'll have to find those on your own.
+Windows 3.x comes on six 1.44mb floppy disks.
 You can find some on ebay if you like.

 You do NOT require DOS for this guide.

 **DO NOT USE THE .IMG FILES!**
 For best results mount a folder instead of an .img (More on that below).
 You'll run into less errors.
 Checkout the Free [ImDisk Toolkit](https://sourceforge.net/projects/imdisk-toolkit) software.
 This is a fantastic tool that will let you mount HDD and floppy image files with ease.

-You can use it to extract the setup files you'll need from the Windows 3.11 installation disk images.
+You can use it to extract the setup files you'll need from the Windows 3.x installation disk images.

+**ATTENTION!!!**
+*When un-installing windows you MUST use the un-installation guide below.
+Hakchi2 CE isn't capable of uninstalling Windows and although the icon will disappear and you won't see the files, they will remain on the system taking up space!*

 ## Step 1